 Step 3: Confirm the setting actually did something

-• For live TV specifically: switch from 2.4 GHz to 5 GHz Wi-Fi if your router supports it, or connect your streaming device via ethernet, per SpeedTestHQ.
-Live TV has much less tolerance for signal instability than on-demand more on that below.
+For live TV specifically: switch from 2.4 GHz to 5 GHz Wi-Fi if your router supports it, or connect your streaming device via Ethernet.
+Live TV has much less tolerance for signal instability than on-demand.

 These checks take a few minutes and will tell you whether the problem is the app, the title, or the connection before you start resetting hardware.